Blotch3D/Blotch3D/README.md

 any) at each 2D window pixel so that they know to draw the nearer pixel over the farther pixel in the 2D display.
-The depth buffer is an array with one element per 2D window pixel, where each element is (typically) a 32-bit floating point value indicating the nearest (to the camera) depth of that point.
+The depth buffer is an array with one element per 2D window pixel, where each element is (typically) a 32-bit floating point value indicating the last drawn nearest (to the camera) depth of that point.
 In that way pixels that are farther away need not be drawn.
-You can override this behavior for special cases.
+NearClip defines the nearest distance kept track of, and FarClip defines the farthest (objects outside that range are not drawn).
+If the range is too great, then limited floating point resolution in the 32-bit distance value will cause artifacts.
+See the troubleshooting question about depth.
+You can disable the depth testing for special cases.
 See BlGraphicsDeviceManager.NearClip, BlGraphicsDeviceManager.FarClip. and search the web for MonoGame depth information.

 Near clipping plane (NearClip)